publicdomain-nocopyright/Portable-Automated-NodeJS-and-revolt.js-with-Revolt-Bot-Example/Prototypes/README.md

 Even if it all have some chance to work.
 4:37
 Maybe someone have some understanding on how could I ensure the newly spawned child would include the changes of function()

+Could probably be achieved by importing the function from current file.
+Using require.
+Before that deleting require.cache.